Late Fee Fairness Amendment Act Of 2016 – Frequently Asked Questions

 If you receive a rent subsidy, you may not pay all of your rent yourself.
 The most your landlord can charge you as a late fee is 5% of your tenant share of the rent.
 So if you pay $100 per month, and your subsidy pays $900 per month, the landlord can charge you up to $5 as a late fee (5% of $100).

-3. I paid my rent late last month and did not pay the late fee yet.
-What happens when I pay rent this moth?
+- 3. I paid my rent late last month and did not pay the late fee yet.
+What happens when I pay rent this month?

 The landlord cannot take the old late fee out of your new rent payment.
 As long as you pay this month’s rent on time, the landlord also cannot charge you another late fee.